dmo575/java-dmo/RENDERER.md

 - **An exact 1:** Getting this means that our screen's shape is exactly a square.

 - **Between one and infinite+:** Getting this means that our screen's shape is akin to a landscape.
-The lower the number the more horizontal it grows.
+The higher the number the more horizontal it grows.

-If you invert the formula from w/h to h/w you also get an aspect ratio but instead of getting the aspect ratio relative to the width, you get it relative to the height.
-Same thing, but when people talk about aspect ratio (like buying a monitor) they usually go with w/h.
+If you invert the formula from **w/h** to **h/w** you also get an aspect ratio but instead of getting the aspect ratio relative to the width, you get it relative to the height.
+Same thing, but when people talk about aspect ratio (for example when listing a monitor's aspect ratio in a store) they usually go with **w/h**.
+We will use both formulas so familiarize with what it really means.

-The aspect ratio of a screen is usually not written down as the decimal number, people think it more elegant to write it down as a fraction (6:20, 8:16, aka Six by twenty, Eight by Sixteen), but since we are computing stuff with that number we need to use its decimal representation.
+Extra: The aspect ratio of a screen is usually not written down as the decimal number, people think it more elegant to write it down as a fraction (6:20, 8:16, aka Six by twenty, Eight by Sixteen).
+So you look for that number when checking the TV or monitor you want to buy.

 ### Cheking out more approaches to better understand the idea

-We know the problem and we know the solution we are looking for.
-But before implementing it, lets take a look at what that solution's pros and cons are as well as two other possible solutions that we could implement.

 We need to somehow, during projection, resize the resulting image to fit on the canvas.
 Whether the canvas is smaller or bigger shouldn't matter, it should work both ways.
 We also know that by giving the camera its own dimensions, we broke both the width and height height connection and the aspect ratio connection we had with the application canvas.
 Keeping those two in mind, lets see what we can do:

 - **Inner boxing:**: This solution would resize the projection down to make sure that the canvas can display the full image while conserving the camera's aspect ratio.
     - Pros: You get to keep control of the camera's aspect ratio.
-    - Cons: While you would be able to always show what the camera captures, you will not always make use of the whole canvas.
+    - Cons: While you would be able to always show what the camera captures in full, you will not always make use of the whole canvas.
-    - How its made: We will never fix the connection between the camera's and application canvas' aspect ratios.
-We will only reconnect either the width or height by constraining it to the application canvas' value while letting the other of the two sizes adjust proportionally.
+    - How its made: We will never fix the aspect ratio connection.
+We will only reconnect either the width or height by constraining it to the application canvas' value while letting the other of the two sizes adjust proportionally so that we can keep the camera's aspect ratio.
 **IMG 50OLD**

 - **Outer boxing:** We would prioritize using the whole application canvas while mantaining the proportions of the camera in the projection.
     - Pros: You get to use the whole canvas.
     - Cons: You will have to do some cropping; you wont always capture all the camera sees in your canvas.
     - How its made: Similar to Inner boxing, we leave the aspect ratio connection broken and only constrain either the width or height and leave the un-constrained to adjust itself.
-The difference here is that we would constrain the smallest of the two while with Inner boxing we would constrain the bigger of the two values.
+The difference here is that we would constrain the smallest of the two values of width and height while with Inner boxing we would constrain the bigger of the two.
 **IMG 50BOLD**

 - **Dynamic aspect ratio:** We would let the canvas control the camera's aspect ratio, but we would keep the camera in control of its overall size by adding a scale factor.
     - Pros: You get to use the whole canvas and always paint everything the camera has to show.
 You still can resize the camera via a scale factor variable.
     - Cons: You wont have control over the aspect ratio from within the camera.
-    - How its done: We reconnect both the aspect ratio and the dimensions.
+    - How its done: We reconnect the aspect ratio.
+This will allows us to esentially reconnect the width and height during the resizing.
 **IMG 50COLD**

 I have seen solutions 1 and 3.
 Solution 1 you can see it in old applications playing in newer hardware.
 Solution 3 is what most applications have today by default.
-I don't think anyone in their right mind would use solution 2 but its a good thing to imagine it.
+I don't think anyone in their right mind would use solution 2 but its a good thing to imagine it as an exercise.
 We will implement solution 3.

+### Zooming in/out - Part 1: An incomplete solution

+- Positioning the camera

+Now its time to think about where to scale from.

+When we scale, we need a sort of pivot.
+We don't just scale out of nowhere.
+Think about it, when you saw the scaling at image 06:

+**Img 06**

+Did you thought that was a natural scaling ?
+No, right?
+Wouldn't this scaling be better:

+**Img 07**

+The difference between those two is the pivot they are using for the scaling.
+The first scaling is using the origin point (the 0,0 and 0,0,0) on both the camera and the application canvas as the scaling pivot.
+The second image however, is using the center of both the camera and the application canvas as the pivot to spread around all the scaling

+We will take what we have and implement solution 3.

+- Talk about the origin point
+    - Where do we take this
+- Scale vector: start, direction, ammount
+    - Start: Origin points
+    - Direction: Original point in the camera
+    - Amount: the ammount we scaled down/up on each axis
+- What about the units of measurement ??
+    -

 - How scaling works